Any Oak Park resident of any age can get a free Oak Park Public Library card and online account.

+Working with you, the library provides opportunities for lifelong learning, creates spaces to connect and engage, and fosters a love of reading and a commitment to literacy.
 We’re thrilled to have you join us, and are eager to share details to help you get the most out of your library experiences.
-Working with you, the library provides opportunities for lifelong learning, creates spaces to connect and engage, and fosters a love of reading and a commitment to literacy.
+Learn more about us.

-- Apply in person at any library location.
-Bring your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail.
+- Apply in person.
+Bring your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail, to any library location.

-- Can my child get a card?
-Yes!
-You and your child will need to visit the library together.
-Parents/guardians must sign the application form for children and teens under 18 and show proof of Oak Park residency.
+- Get your child a card.
+Visit the library together.
+Parents/guardians need to sign the application for anyone under 18 and show proof of Oak Park residency.

-- Can an Oak Park-based business or nonprofit get a card?
-Yes!
+- Get your Oak Park-based business and nonprofit organization a card.
 Oak Park-based businesses and nonprofit organizations can show a lease or a tax bill, plus a photo ID and contact information for the person responsible for any fines or lost materials.

-- Can a non-Oak Park resident get a card?
-Yes!
-To receive full Oak Park benefits, you may purchase a card for an annual fee of $449.24.
+- I'm not an Oak Park resident.
+Can I get a card?
+To receive full Oak Park benefits, you may purchase a card for an annual fee of $453.04.
+Contact us now.

-- To log in, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN), the last four digits of the phone number on your account.
+- To log in, enter your library card number (the 14-digit number under the card's bar code) and your PIN (usually the last four digits of the phone number on your account).

 More about your card and account

-- To check out materials and to use checkout stations, public computers, and printers, you need your library card barcode number (the 14-digit number that appears on the label under the barcode) and your personal identification number (PIN).
+- To check out materials and to use checkout stations, public computers, and printers, you need your library card number and PIN.

-- Anyone who has a valid Metropolitan Library System card, a Chicago Public Library card, or other Illinois library card may use Oak Park Public Library resources.
+- Anyone who has a valid Chicago Public Library card or other Illinois library card may use Oak Park Public Library resources.
 Registration may be required on your first visit.

 - All cards issued since March 20, 2012, have no expiration date.
 Cards issued before March 20, 2012, should be renewed (in person with a photo ID) one last time when the card expires.